int128/gradle-ssh-plugin/user-guide.md

 -------------------

 The plugin adds a container of remote hosts to the project.
-The remote hosts conianer is an [NamedDomainObjectContainer](http://www.gradle.org/docs/current/javadoc/org/gradle/api/NamedDomainObjectContainer.html) and has role support methods extended by the plugin.
+The remote hosts contianer is an [NamedDomainObjectContainer](http://www.gradle.org/docs/current/javadoc/org/gradle/api/NamedDomainObjectContainer.html) and has role support methods extended by the plugin.

 ### Add a remote host